johntango/StreamingAvatarJohn/README.md

+# Keys are now all in server.js and index.js pulls the HeyGen Keys it needs from server

 # Testing Special Agent with VectorDB knowledge base.
 Using OpenAI Assistant

 ### Generate Assistant in OpenAI Playground and Also Drag and Drop files to create VectorDB (10,000 files allowed)